mknxdev/vue-ctx-injector/README.md

 component-related HTML elements.

-It can be assimiled to a customized `main.js` script replacement, which will instanciate child components on-demand, without enforcing a global Vue.js context.
+It can be assimiled to a customized `main.js` script replacement, which will instantiate child components on-demand, without enforcing a global Vue.js context.

 ## Prerequisites